On this page we'll be discussing the grammar of Iemy. If you have

 "What is eating?" one would typically ask, "Yȓk tfa?" which, word for

-is also used as a relative pronoun meaning who, which, or that, as
+also used as a relative pronoun meaning who, which, or that, as mentioned

-mentioned elsewhere on this page.
-In certain cases, where the
+elsewhere on this page.
+In certain cases, where the actor is clearly

-actor is clearly inanimate, "sofa" may be used in place of "yȓk"; for
+inanimate, "sofa" may be used in place of "yȓk"; for example, "What is

-example, "What is over there?" can be asked as "Sofa tyȓihia fararv?"
+over there?" can be asked as "Sofa tyȓihia fararv?" <What exists

-is used.
+used.
 It means, roughly, "do".
-So to ask "What is it doing?" one
+So to ask "What is it doing?"

 "He is eating now." -> "Har tfa enz" (He/they eat now.)